-As part of its role, in 2019 the Audit Committee was informed of the proposed renewal of the strategic advisory services agreement with Euris from 1 January 2020 (based on the same financial terms and for a further period of three years) and its classification as an arm's length agreement based on financial and legal appraisals similar to those conducted in 2017.
-The Committee reviewed this proposal in the first quarter of 2020 and shared its findings and opinion with the Governance and Social Responsibility Committee (see also section 5.5.5 below).
+As part of its responsibility for examining related party agreements, including agreements entered into in the normal course of business on arm's length terms, in the first quarter of 2020 the Audit Committee reviewed the proposed renewal of the strategic advisory services agreement with Euris from 1 January 2020 (based on the same financial terms and for a further period of three years) and its classification as an arm's length agreement based on financial and legal appraisals similar to those conducted in 2017.
+The Committee shared its conclusions and opinion with the Governance and Social Responsibility Committee which was tasked specifically by the Board to protect the corporate interest in connection with the safeguard proceedings initiated at the level of Casino's parent companies (see also section 5.5.5 below).